ambr85/crocodile-transcriptome-workflow/README.md

 This repository contains the bioinformatic pipeline used to process and analyze RNA-seq data from *Crocodylus moreletii*, integrating transcriptomics with contaminant exposure data for biomarker discovery.

 ## 🔬 Project Overview
 The aim of this project is to identify molecular biomarkers associated with environmental contaminants in wild populations of *C. moreletii*.
 The analysis includes quality control, mapping, differential expression (DESeq2), functional enrichment (GSEA, GO/KEGG), and multiblock integration (mixOmics DIABLO & CIA).

+### Repository scope
+This repository contains the RNA-seq pipeline and scripts used for the transcriptomic analyses of *Crocodylus moreletii* (Publication 1).

+*Note: Additional scripts for multiblock integration (mixOmics, coinertia, etc.) will be added in future publications once contaminant datasets become available.*

 ## 🖥️ System Requirements